wheelerjoshua/now_i_know/til.md

 -- 10-18-21:
 Today I learned how to connect to a SQL database and run a query through pandas and how to import the results into a pandas dataframe.

+-- 10-19-21:
+Today I learned about aggregating, merging, and reshaping dataframes.
+Using crosstab with separate dataframes can give complicated results if things, such as indeces, don't match up properly. .map() can be used to assign values to a dataframe with values from a dictionary without using if's and numerous elif's.